george-cm/folder-syncv/README.md

 > CLI program to synchronize one-way a source folder to a replica.

-A very unoptimized, synchronous implementation of program that synchronizes two folders: source and replica.
+A very unoptimized, synchronous implementation of a program that synchronizes two folders: source and replica.

 > **WARNING**
 >